muxuezi/userguide/clustering/clustering.md

 The [digit strings](#digit-strings) that represent cluster paths are explained in more detail later in the userguide.

+Below is some example output for the _cluster_info_ field:

 ```python
 In [3]: model['cluster_info']
 Out[3]: